 My teenager won’t talk about anything associated with the loss.

 The therapist/client relationship is different than any other we encounter in life.
 Once your child feels comfortable in a relationship that he or she identifies as confidental and non-judgemental, the amount of disclosure about complex thoughts and feelings shared can be extraordinarily surprising.
 While your teen may not be talking to you or to even friends – which is a very normal part of the teenage experience due to independence and social issues – your teen can experience great comfort in talking to someone outside of his or her normal life.
 The important issue here is finding the right therapist – someone who has experience working with teens on grief and loss issues and who your teen feels comfortable with.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with teenagers and grief and loss issues or who their teen couldn’t relate with – which won’t work.
-At BPS, we’ll conduct an initial assessment and match your teen with a therapist who is trained and experienced to treat these issues and whose personality is a good match for your teenager’s.
+At BPS, we’ll conduct a referral assessment and match your teen with a therapist who is trained and experienced to treat these issues and whose personality is a good match for your teenager’s.
 Once you find that good match, the capacity to talk openly and heal and grow can be tremendous.

 Although my child is acting a little off, he or she mostly seems okay.
 I’m worried that therapy will shine too much light on the problem and make my child feel worse.